raffaelespazzoli/iscsi-controller/README.md

 # iscsi provisioner

-iscsi provisioner is a out of tree provisioner for iscsi storage for Kubernetes and OpenShift.
+iscsi provisioner is a out of tree provisioner for iSCSI storage for Kubernetes and OpenShift.
+The provisioniner uses the API provided by [targetd](https://github.com/open-iscsi/targetd) to create and export iSCSI storage on a remote server.

 ## Prerequisites